shreyasg-git/shopkart/README.md

 ## Hello 👋

-This is my submission for the job posting.
+This is an implementation of Shopping Cart using NextJS app router.
+Showcases appropriate rendering choices and an authentication system built with all the best practices.

 ### Tech Stack